tmg0/yorjs/packages/core/README.md

 [![NPM version](https://img.shields.io/npm/v/@yorjs/core)](https://www.npmjs.com/package/@yorjs/core)

-A DI framework for frontend.
+A DI lib for javascript / typescript.
+Use it like a functional `nestjs` and has full support with types.

+Can be used with esbuild.
+Without dependency of reflect metadata.

 ## Installation